-- 6. Whether and how CAEATFA is meeting the REEL - program goals identified in Resolution E-4900, including: - $\underline{a.} \quad \underline{\underline{Growth in the number of loans on a month-by-month}}{\underline{basis;}}$ - b.
+- 1. Any changes CAEATFA made from the REEL pilot to attract additional funding; - 2.
+The number and types of financial institutions that are participating in the REEL program; - 3.
+The amount of private capital attracted, if any; - 4.
+Whether the incremental funds from this Decision's additional ratepayer funding were needed to implement the program, and if so, how much; - 5.
+Any REEL program modifications CAEATFA has implemented or proposes to implement to improve consumer protections and attract additional lenders. - 6.
+Whether and how CAEATFA is meeting the REEL program goals identified in Resolution E-4900, including: - a.
+Growth in the number of loans on a month-by-month basis; - b.
 Total amount of financing generated by the program since Resolution E-5072 was adopted; - c.
-Geographic distribution of loans; - d.Aggregated data on the credit scores of participating customers and the average length of time allowed for loan pay-back; - e.
-Percentage of customers deemed "underserved" as defined by CalEnviroScreen data, area median income, or other relevant poverty statistics, to the extent this information is volunteered by participating customers or is otherwise easily measurable;108 - f.
-Whether the financing is tool is resulting in energy savings, as measured by aggregated customer meter data and/or a normalized metered energy consumption analysis.109 and used to inform CAEATFA's ongoing implementation of the REEL program.
-As noted by TURN in comments to the proposed decision, the evaluation should focus on whether and how: (i) The financing tool is scalable; (ii) The financing tool is leveraged by private capital and support; (iii) The financing tool reaches
+Geographic distribution of loans; - d.
+Aggregated data on the credit scores of participating customers and the average length of time allowed for loan pay-back; - e.
+Percentage of customers deemed "underserved" as defined by CalEnviroScreen data, area median income, or other relevant poverty statistics, to the extent this information is volunteered by participating customers or is otherwise easily measurable;